-- 1. At least 80% of program students complete program requirements within 3 years (150% of the program length). - 2.
-At least 65% of program graduates apply for admission to a supervised practice program prior to or within 12 months of graduation. - 3.
-Of program graduates who apply to a supervised practice program, at least 75% are admitted within 12 months of graduation. - 4.
-The program's one-year pass rate (graduates who pass the registration exam within one year of first attempt) on the CDR credentialing exam for dietitian nutritionists is at least 80%. - 5.
-85% of the program graduates who complete a dietetic internship/supervised practice or graduate school will be rated as having met or exceeded performance expectations as indicated by Dietetic Internship (DI) Director Survey results. - 6.
-85% of the program graduates will rate their overall preparation in human nutrition and dietetics as having met or exceeded expectations - 90% of Dietetic Internship Directors will agree that program graduates met or exceeded expectations for professionalism and leadership as indicated by DI Director Survey results. - 8.
-50% of program graduates responding to alumni survey will report participation in professional and/or community service activities. - 9.
+- 2. At least 80% of the students enrolled in the Human Nutrition and Dietetics major will complete the DPD professional courses leading to a Verification Statement within 3 years. - 3.
+At least 65% of program graduates apply for admission to a supervised practice program prior to or within 12 months of graduation. - 4.
+Of program graduates who apply to a supervised practice program, at least 75% are admitted within 12 months of graduation. - 5.
+The program's one-year pass rate (graduates who pass the registration exam within one year of first attempt) on the CDR credentialing exam for dietitian nutritionists is at least 80%. - 6.
+85% of the program graduates who complete a dietetic internship/supervised practice or graduate school will be rated as having met or exceeded performance expectations as indicated by Dietetic Internship (DI) Director Survey results. - 7.
+85% of the program graduates will rate their overall preparation in human nutrition and dietetics as having met or exceeded expectations - 90% of Dietetic Internship Directors will agree that program graduates met or exceeded expectations for professionalism and leadership as indicated by DI Director Survey results. - 9.
+50% of program graduates responding to alumni survey will report participation in professional and/or community service activities. - 10.
 50% of program graduates responding to alumni survey will recognize the importance of professionalism and service through their participation in Nutrition and Dietetics professional local, state, and/or national groups and/or through service to the profession through service as a mentor to students/interns.

 Program outcomes data are available upon request.
-Please contact Mechelle Bailey at mlb13@uark.edu for details.
+Please contact Mallori Roberts at mcrob@uark.edu for details.